 Savings Accounts or CD?

-When it comes to deciding which account to put your money, the answer lies in the purpose of your investment or why you are saving.
+When deciding whether to park money in a CD or a savings account, it depends on why you are saving this money.
 If someone is looking to store cash in a haven for a short period earning little to no interest and do not want to be penalized for making withdrawals from their account, then a savings account may be an option.
 Please note that many savings accounts have an annual withdrawal limit.

 A certificate of deposit may be an option if you need to store funds for a short period.
 As of the date of this blog, a one-year CD National Average rate is 0.88% compared to the national average of a savings account, 0.10%.

 In 1917, the United States saw its highest inflation rate of 19.66%!
-If we saw inflation spike like this, your $2.24 gallon per gas now would cost $2.68.
-May not sound too bad until you consider all of your expenses spiking around 20%.
+If we saw an inflation spike like this, your $2.24 gallon per gas now would cost $2.68.
+It may not sound too bad until you consider all of your expenses spiking around 20%.
 Your credit cards would increase by this amount, if not more.
-Your investments could no longer keep pace with inflation, thereby, losing money.
+Your investments could no longer keep pace with inflation, thereby losing money.